Moderna expects to supply second 100 million vaccine doses to U.S. by May-end

 (Reuters) - Moderna Inc said on Tuesday it was moving forward the supply target for the second 100 million of its COVID-19 vaccine doses to the United States by a month to May end.

-The company said short-term delays in the final stages of production and release of filled vials at Moderna’s fill and finish contractor Catalent have recently delayed the release of some doses.
+The biotech firm said short-term delays in the final stages of production and release of filled vials at Moderna’s fill and finish contractor Catalent Inc have recently delayed the release of some doses.

 The United States, which is fighting supply constraints for its large-scale efforts to vaccinate most Americans, earlier this month bought an additional 100 million vaccine doses from Moderna, taking the total ordered doses to 300 million.